Dr. Daniel H. Sandweiss

 Anyone interested in receiving email bulletins related to Andean archaeology should email me a request to join the Andean list.

 I published a short book of photographs from my trips to Latin America.
 An e-version is available here.

-Selected Archaeology Publications: (see here for full CV)
+Selected Archaeology Publications: (see here for selected climate change publications)

 Rick, T.C. and D.H.
 Sandweiss

 2020 Archaeology, Climate, and Global Change in the Age of Humans.
 Proceedings of the National Academy of Sciences 117(15):8250-8253.